-Kirk Douglas On Zsa Zsa Gabor, And Why Michael Douglas’s Son Wasn’t At His 100th Birthday
+Kirk Douglas On Zsa Zsa Gabor, And Why Michael Douglas’ Son Wasn’t At His 100th Birthday

 — KBEX-POWER 107.9 LA (@POWER1079) December 11, 2016

-Perhaps the only cloud over the day was the fact that Cameron Douglas, Kirk Douglas’s grandson, was unable to attend his grandfather’s birthday bash.
+Perhaps the only cloud over the day was the fact that Cameron Douglas, Kirk Douglas’ grandson, was unable to attend his grandfather’s birthday bash.
 Page Six reported that Cameron was still on parole and was not allowed to leave New York.
-Michael Douglas’s son was convicted on drug charges and released from prison last year after serving almost seven years, and even though a special request was put forward that he be allowed to tend his grandfather’s 100th birthday, the request was refused by his parole officer.
+Michael Douglas’ son was convicted on drug charges and released from prison last year after serving almost seven years, and even though a special request was put forward that he be allowed to tend his grandfather’s 100th birthday, the request was refused by his parole officer.

 Cameron Douglas missed Kirk’s 100th birthday bash https://t.co/DlnGFceaRn pic.twitter.com/SktJO55Qxe